turingschool/curriculum/source/capybara/capybara_with_rack_test.markdown

 By default Capybara will use `Rack::Test`.
 This Ruby library interacts with your app from the Rack level, similar to an external user.
 It runs requests against your app, then provides the resulting HTML to Capybara and RSpec for examination.

 `Rack::Test` is completely headless, though, so you won't see anything.
 It doesn't use a real browser, it's similar to using the unix utility `curl`.
-The advantage is that it can run fast--there's no GUI to render, images to process, etc. The disadvantage is that it doesn't process JavaScript.
+The advantage is that it can run fast--there's no GUI to render, images to process, etc.

+The disadvantage is that it doesn't process JavaScript.
 If you need to test JavaScript in your integration tests, we'll look at solutions with Selenium and `capybara-webkit` later.

 ## Capybara Setup

-To use the library, add `gem 'capybara'` to the :test and :development groups in your Gemfile, then run `bundle` from the command line.
+To use the library, add `gem 'capybara'` to the `:test` and `:development` groups in your `Gemfile`, then run `bundle` from the command line.

 ## Capybara Usage and Syntax